 Your first prenatal appointment with your midwifery team is typically scheduled for 8-12 weeks of pregnancy.
 Subsequent appointments are typically scheduled once a month until 28 weeks, every two weeks until 36 weeks, weekly until you give birth.
 In the six weeks following your birth, you will have approximately 6-8 midwifery appointments for routine postpartum and newborn care.
 These appointments are typically done in your home during the first week, and then in the clinic starting at two weeks.

 There is parking located behind our building, accessible via the driveway on the east side.

 Short answer - whenever you need us!
 We ask you to page us any time you have an urgent question or concern that is unable to wait until a scheduled clinic appointment.
 At your first visit, your midwife will review how our paging system works and how to contact your midwifery team 24/7.

-Midwives qualify for registration in Ontario either by graduating from the Ontario Midwifery Education Programme (four year Bachelor of Health Science in Midwifery), or by successfully completing the International Midwifery Pre-registration Programme offered throughout the continuing education division at Ryerson University in Toronto, Ontario.
+Midwives qualify for registration in Ontario either by graduating from the Ontario Midwifery Education Programme (four year Bachelor of Health Science in Midwifery), or by successfully completing the International Midwifery Pre-registration Programme offered throughout the continuing education division at Toronto Metropolitan University in Toronto, Ontario.